-No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in an off-site at Maitland.
+No direct sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
+Storage, delivery and dispatch of liquor will be managed at a third-party warehouse and distribution centre.